 The best thing you can do as a parent before your child’s first visit is to be calm and happy.
-Teach your child that the purpose of the first visit to our office will be only to count their teeth, play with Dr. Roca’s toys, maybe take pictures, and definitely to pick out a prize from our treasure chest.
+Teach your child that the purpose of the first visit to our office will only be to count their teeth, play with Dr. Roca’s toys, maybe take pictures and definitely to pick out a prize from our treasure chest.
 Please don’t try to explain further details to your child, as you may give hints that create false ideas of what will happen.
 We know the methods and have the techniques to manage your child’s behavior and fear.

 Some of our techniques are:

 - Tell — Show — Do